-Especially the ‘interpretation section’ in each Act.
+Especially the ‘Interpretation Section’ in each Act.

-He wouldn’t touch it.
-So he didn’t object to us helping ourselves to it.
+But he didn’t object to us helping ourselves to it.

-It helped so much, that when I had my own tiny practice, I’d lug around a CD ROM full of statutes and a Macbook.
+It helped so much, that when I had my own tiny practice, I’d lug around a CD-ROM full of statutes and a Macbook.

 Get the essential Acts into your head.
 If nothing helps, that memory will.

 Bullen and Leake are God’s gift to the Bar.
-I personally prefer the 13th Edition.
+Personally, I prefer the 13th Edition.

 If you are the defendant, go to the ‘Defences’ section.
 That tells you how to attack the Plaintiff’s case.
 Easy stuff.
-Useful 80% of the time, for all of the cases.
+Useful 80% of the time, for all the cases.
 Wouldn’t leave home without it!

-Third, be very familiar with two Acts: the Contracts Act, and the Specific Relief Act.
+Be very familiar with two Acts: the Contracts Act 1950, and the Specific Relief Act 1950 (‘SRA’).

-Books on Contracts, Torts & Remedies
+Contracts, Torts & Remedies

 The following are a must:

-It tells you what remedies you can apply for, what is the law in that area (whether breach of fiduciary duties, contract, torts etc.), and what you need to show before you get your remedy.
+It tells you what remedies you can apply for, what is the law in that area (whether a breach of fiduciary duties, contract, torts etc.), and what you need to show before you get your remedy.